tkataras/Automatic-Cell-Counting-with-TWS/README.md

 __F1__

-## How to create classifiers using Weka
+# Creating Classifiers Using Weka
 ACCT uses Weka Classifiers to count images, which the user will initially need to create.

 to start, close any images open in FIJI.